Setting up an LLC in Wyoming is Easy, Just Follow the Steps

 - You must include the phrase ‘Limited Liability Company or any of its accepted abbreviations (Limited Liability Co., Limited Company, L.L.C, LC, Ltd,) to the end of your business name.

-- You must not use markers that would make people confuse your LLC for another type of business structure.
+- You may not use markers that may cause people to confuse your LLC for another type of business structure.
 What this means is that you cannot add phrases or abbreviations like Corporation, Incorporated, Partnership, Inc., Corp., etc. to the end of your business name if you decide to form an LLC in Wyoming.

-- You must not add terms that can make people mistake your LLC for a government agency or department, to your business name.
+- You must not add terms that can make people mistake your LLC for a government agency or department.
 These are terms like State, Federal, Department, FBI, etc.

 - You can’t add some special terms to your business name unless you’ve been given permission by law or have certain professionals like doctors, lawyers, engineers, etc. working in your LLC.
 These include terms like University, Bank, Hospital, etc.

-It’s no longer news that everyone and every business needs a website.
-One important part of choosing your LLC name is to check if you can get its URL option available.
-This is a good strategy so that you can buy it for immediate use or ahead of time.
+It’s no longer news that the best way to reach your clients is over the web and having a business website.
+One important part of choosing your LLC name is to check if you can get the domain name as your URL.

-If the domain name that mirrors the name of your business has already been bought by someone, check if they’re willing to sell.
+If the domain name has already been bought by someone, check if they’re willing to sell.
 If they’re not, you might just have to choose another name or find a variation closest to your business name.

 A registered agent is a person or business entity whose job description is to receive emails and legal correspondence on behalf of your business.